ductrihoang/CIS1051_finalproject/README.md

 3. Run the file "app.py".
 4. Follow the link to open your browser.
 From here, enter any city name to view its real-time weather and corresponding map.

+### Things I learned

+Throughout this project, I learned:
+- How to work with external APIs
+- How to store sensitive data securely
+- How backend and frontend communicate in a Python web app
+- How to generate and embed dynamic maps
+- And most importantly, how to debug issues when things don’t work as expected

 ## Acknowledgments